miaolu3345/dataviz/content/project/2021-05-23-makeover-1/index.markdown

  + Rename titles and axis.

- Title was changed as ‘Merchandise Trade of Six Countries, 2019-2021), Y-axis title was changed as ‘Import Value (1000 \$)’ and ‘Export Value (1000$), X-axis title was removed.
+ Title was changed as 'Merchandise Trade of Six Countries, 2019-2020', Y-axis title was changed as 'Import Value (1000 \$)' and 'Export Value (1000$)', X-axis title was removed.